 A. How does the Tailored Audience Program work with the GDPR?

 Advertisers are the controller of any tailored audiences uploaded to Twitter, and Twitter is a processor of that data.
 As such, our Tailored Audience Program T&Cs require advertisers that upload a tailored audience to provide sufficient notice and obtain requisite consent before providing us with this data.
-To comply with our obligations as the processor of that data under the GDPR, we will be updating the legal terms that govern the use of this program.
+To comply with our obligations as the processor of that data under the GDPR, we updated the legal terms that govern the use of this program.